grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 	* "Can't we fire a torpedo at them?"
 Asked a naive youngster.
 "We're not a warship, we don't have torpedo tubes!"
 Replied Percy
 * [ ] You need to _see_ the aesthetic of the grime in your head if you want to describe it; the same way you see the mechanical bits.
 	* [ ] It isn't capturing the grittiness enough, build that up
+	* The scene where Percy is looking at her hands and contemplates the grime worn into the creases of her knuckles is a good example of _seeing_ the grime.
+I need more of that.
 * [X] Electric motor(s):
 	* The Prospect has two, plural mostly, but there are places it runs on only one
 	* the Gnat has a single motor